What is Sport Related Concussion?

 Why Choose the Shannon Clinic for your Concussion/Whiplash Assessment?

-Dr. Shannon together with sports medicine physicians and physiotherapists who are experts in the field of SRC are currently writing a journal paper outlining the role the upper cervical spine plays in concussion and the role allied health including chiropractors play in the assessment and management of SRC.
-Additionally, Dr. Shannon’s has experience working with concussed athletes and whiplash patients.
+NIck together with sports medicine physicians and physiotherapists who are experts in the field of SRC are currently writing a journal paper outlining the role the upper cervical spine plays in concussion and the role allied health including chiropractors play in the assessment and management of SRC.
+Furthermore, Nick is a member of, and helped to establish a panel of international experts from a variety of health disciplines who are currently developing the first chiropractic SRC concensus statement.
+Additionally, Nick has experience working with concussed athletes and whiplash patients.

 The Shannon Clinic Concussion/Whiplash Assessment Protocol

 The comprehensive asessment protocol is based on the best current evidence and examines;

 Cervical spine (potentially causing neck pain and headaches);